micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/micro_ros_build/index.md

 As shown in the [overview](/docs/overview/), a typical micro-ROS application has a client -- located on the microcontroller -- and a server side.
 Software on a microcontroller is usually called "firmware" and is normally cross-compiled on the host and then flashed onto the microcontroller.
 The following structure image shows the individual parts:
 ![structure image](structure.png)

-Correspondingly, in the Micro-ROS build, we distinguish the firmware and the "regular" workspace for the server side.
+Correspondingly, in the micro-ROS build, we distinguish the firmware and the "regular" workspace for the server side.
 Since the regular workspace contains the agent, in other documentation it also sometimes called "agent workspace".

 ### Installation Overview